So, You’ve Jumped Into The World Of Smart Shopping. You’ve set up a campaign and it’s finished the learning period. Now what?

-You can use these recommendations to identify optimization opportunities that will help improve the performance and to prioritise recommendations that are expected to have the biggest performance impact.
+You can use these recommendations to identify optimization opportunities that will help improve the performance and to prioritize recommendations that are expected to have the biggest performance impact.

 Remember: Smart Shopping campaigns will not always display a ‘limited by budget’ warning so check your budget regularly to understand if there is additional budget opportunity.